Quantitative Rates of Convergence to Equilibrium for the Degenerate Linear Boltzmann equation on the Torus: Introduction and Main Results

 \subsubsection{Acknowledgements}

-W would like to thank many people for some useful discussion.
-In particularly Jos\'{e} Ca\~nizo for help with the deterministic version of the proof of Theorem 1.
-We had useful discussions with Francesco Salvarani, Havva Yold\c{a}s, Chuqi Cao, Helge Dietert and Cl\'{e}ment Mouhot.
-The first author was supported by FSPM postdoctoral fellowship (since October 2018) and the grant ANR-17-CE40-0030.
+We would like to thank many people for some useful discussion.
+In particularly Jos\'{e} Ca\~nizo.
+We had useful discussions with Francesco Salvarani, Havva Yolda\c{s}, Chuqi Cao, Helge Dietert and Cl\'{e}ment Mouhot.
+The first author was supported by FSPM postdoctoral fellowship (between October 2018-July 2020) and the grant ANR-17-CE40-0030 and then by a Leverhulme trust grant ECF-2021-134.
 Much of this was written while the first author was visiting the Hausdorff Research Institute for Mathematics on a Junior Trimester fellowship.
 We would like to thank them for their hospitality.
 The second author was supported by the ERC grant MAFRAN.